 - Risk Factors of Developing Pneumonia During Pregnancy

 - Treatment of Pneumonia for Pregnant Women

-Sometimes a small cold or a cough can lead to a very serious illness such as pneumonia if not treated immediately.
-Pregnant women can occasionally contract pneumonia due to a variety of factors.
-If you are pregnant, the best thing to do is to take proper rest, get exercise and avoid contact with those who have a cold or a cough.
+Sometimes a small cold or a cough can lead to a very serious illness, such as pneumonia, if not treated immediately.
+Pregnant women can occasionally contract pneumonia due to a variety of factors, one of which is delicate immunity during the nine-month journey.
+If you are pregnant, the best thing to do is to take proper rest, get exercise, and avoid contact with those who have a cold or a cough.

-Maternal pneumonia can occur due to a number of reasons.
-Here are a few for your easy reference
+Maternal pneumonia can occur due to a number of reasons, such as:

 - A viral or bacterial infection such as cold or a cough